 The CAPTCHA proxies start from $11/10 IPs ($1.1/IP).
 The largest advertised plan costs $50/50 IPs ($1/IP) and lasts a month.

 The ISP proxies start from $65 for 25 IPs ($2.6/IP).
 The largest plan on display will cost you $240/100 IPs ($2.4/IP) and last a month.
 You can also get one-day ISP plans from $12.5 for 25 IPs ($0.5/IP) and monthly ISP subnets that cost $380 for 256 IPs ($1.5/IP).

 With the residential IPs, it depends on which option you choose:

-The provider accepts PayPal, credit card, and UnionPay as payment methods.
+The provider accepts PayPal, credit card, Google Pay, and iDeal as payment methods.
 There are no trials and no refunds available, though like many other sneaker proxy providers, Proxydrop regularly organizes giveaways.

 Proxydrop Performance Tests

 Using Proxydrop is a simple, but as of yet unpolished affair.

 To register, you have to use a Discord account – no other way around it.
 If you don’t have one, you’ll need to create an account.
 This requires an email, username, password, and date of birth.
 You don’t need to download the actual app, as Discord can function within a browser.